 - Starting and stopping meals without finishing a full serving

-Acid reflux is treated with a prescribed veterinary antacid.
+Esophageal discomfort can benefit from a prescribed veterinary antacid.
 The veterinarian may also recommend following a specific diet plan especially if your dog has a sensitive stomach.
-Switching to low acidic foods, feeding smaller quantities throughout the day, and avoiding fatty human foods are all measures that should be taken to combat acid reflux.
+Switching to low acidic foods, feeding smaller quantities throughout the day, and avoiding fatty human foods are all measures that should be taken to combat this issue.

-Ulcers occur when an excess amount of stomach acid begins to erode the lining of the stomach, creating little holes in the stomach tissue.
-Most commonly, sores are brought on by excessive medication use or infections, and can even be caused by other preexisting digestive issues like gastritis and acid reflux.
+This occurs when an excess amount of stomach acid begins to erode the lining of the stomach, creating little holes in the stomach tissue.
+Most commonly, this is brought on by excessive medication use or more serious conditions, and can even be caused by other preexisting digestive issues.

-PetMD asserts that bloody vomit and hard dark stool are the two most common visible symptoms of ulcers in dogs.
-While signs of ulcers may not always be visible, they are often detected due to unexplained weight loss accompanied by signs of fatigue and lethargy.
+PetMD asserts that bloody vomit and hard dark stool are the two most common visible symptoms of stomach bruising in dogs.
+While signs may not always be visible, they are often detected due to unexplained weight loss accompanied by signs of fatigue and lethargy.

-Ulcers are typically treated within six to eight weeks depending on the severity, but in rare cases, ulcers can only be managed rather than fully healed.
-Often, a directed dose of antibiotics and acid reducers allow the stomach tissue to make a full recovery.
+Stomach bruising is typically addressed within six to eight weeks depending on the severity, but in rare cases, can only be managed long-term.

 Parasites are a problem that most dog owners will deal with at some point during their pet’s life.
 Worms are the most common parasite and enter the body when your dog eats contaminated food or fecal matter.